Roxalis/roxalis.github.io/_posts/2017-06-11-the-precision-game.md

 I

 A star had left perilous traces.
-Like a black shadow it bends above him.
+Like a black shadow, it bends above him.
 Words, which he now repents, are among
 The dead.
 Bullets and knives
 Gagged them into silence.

 He was safe in room № 12, yet
-The air was heavy and he battled,
+The air was heavy, and he battled.
 Dread and agony choked him
 Like a brazen bull.

-No doubt, the star left treacherous spaces;
+The star left treacherous spaces;
 The unknown triggered much of his fear.
 Thoughts, to others illogical, in this web,
-This thread of illusions, like spider’s venom
+This thread of illusions, like the spider’s venom
 Melted his guts for its feast.

 II

 A rainbow touches tenderly
 The mountain’s snowy peak.
-And among heaven's silk
+And in heaven's silk
 Self-righteous men cackle
 At a hopeful guest.